HighlyExistant/My-Notes/Civil Rights/Black History/Garveyism.md

 # The UNIA
 ![[UNIA-Flag.png]]
 The flag was adopted in the 1920s stating that the colors of the black race are red, black and green.
 The lack of a symbol for black people was "the basis of outright racism towards Black people."
-It's meaning is in a ==**This Flag of Mine by Amy Jacques Garvey**==.
+It's meaning is in ==**This Flag of Mine by Amy Jacques Garvey**==.
 The UNIA has inspired people such as:
 * Kwame Nkrumah
 * Jomo Kenyatta
 * Nnamdi Azikiwe